mattenbar/node-debugger/README.md

 The prompt will turn into `debug>`.
 You can get the list of command with the `help` command.

-## Describe debugger and the commands
+## Describe Debugger And The Commands

 The debugger commands won't be new to a person familiar with debugging in other languages like Ruby or browser JavaScript (with the help of DevTools).
 There are: